mbrsagor/ReactRedux/README.md

-# React-Redux Task manager app
+# React-Redux Task Manager App

-The following steps will walk you thru installation on a Mac.
+The following steps will walk you through installation on a Mac.
 Linux should be similar.
 It's also possible to develop on a Windows machine, but I have not documented the steps.
 If you've developed the apps on Windows, you should have little problem getting up and running.

 ####
-If below version is available it will be very easy to install and run the project in your local deve server.
+If the below version is available, it will be very easy to install and run the project on your local development server.
 - v14.4.0
 - 6.14.8